katekorsaro/budgr/README.md

 Speaking of data folder, at the first application start, the default data folder and the default configuration file are created.
 They are, respectively `./data` and `budgr.toml`.

+## Adding your first operation

+There is also an import feature, but let's pretend we want to do it manually.
+Type in you terminal:

+`bgr add 20240101 "Note for my very first operation" 5000`

+Let's see what's going on:
+- add is the subcommand
+- 20240101 is the operation date in a very specific format: YYYYMMDD to avoid confusion
+- everything that is surrounded by quotes is a generic note you can put in
+- 5000 is the amount of the operation expressed in **cents**. budgr (at this time) is not handling multiple currencies.
+In fact it handles exactly none.
+  Why?
+Because it's really hard and because it can be boiled down to an abstraction.
+In Europe there is Euro, in USA dollars, but at the end of the day it's just a number that is obvious for everyone.
+In the future this might change, but right now I don't want to handle multiple currencies in just one data set.

+After having done that try to see what happens if you type:

+`bgr list`

+A list of... well... just one operation is displayed.
+And it's pretty looking too!
+This leads us to the next command.